Algorithm for computing the factor ring of an ideal in Dedekind domain with finite rank: Introduction

+We construct two important applications connected with the main algorithm in this paper.
+In Dedekind domain, every nonzero ideal can be written as a product of prime ideals in a unique way.
+Like the famous problem of primality testing, one might to judge whether a given ideal of Dedekind domain is prime or not.
+Actually, the first application of this paper is to determine the primality of nonzero ideals in Dedekind domain with finite rank.
+The other one is to judge whether a given ideal is prime ideal power or not.

+In \cite{cohen,coh}, Cohen stated an algorithm for deciding the primality of nonzero ideals in the ring of algebraic integers of a number filed, which is also Dedekind domain of finite rank.
+Since the algorithm uses the factorization of univariate polynomials over finite fields, which can not be computed in deterministic and polynomial complexity.
+The algorithm of \cite{cohen,coh} does not run in deterministic and polynomial-time.

+By the fact that a nonzero proper ideal of Dedekind domain is prime if and only if the corresponding factor ring is a field, we can apply the main algorithm to deduce the first application for testing prime ideals.
+Moreover, our prime ideal test runs in deterministic and polynomial-time.
+The important fact we used in the analysis of computational complexity is the fact of field testing in \cite{ADM}, which stated that field testing of finite rings in basis representation is a \textbf{P} problem.
+We will analyze the asymptotical time bound of the field testing algorithm of \cite{ADM} in this paper.

+Besides, due to the fact that a nonzero proper ideal of Dedekind domain is a prime power if and only if its factor ring is a local ring, we obtain the second application of the main algorithm.
+The prime ideal power test of this application uses the local ring test which is presented by Staromiejski in \cite{sta}.
+The computational complexity of the prime ideal power test is also deterministic and polynomial.

 The paper is organized as follows.
-In Section \ref{SecPre} we introduce some facts and algorithms on Dedekind domains, Hermite and Smith normal forms, which will be needed in Section \ref{SecMain}.
-The main issues of this paper are raised in Section \ref{SecMain}.
-And deterministic polynomial-time algorithms for testing prime ideals and prime ideal powers in a Dedekind domain with finite rank are discussed.
-Section \ref{Secfut} is devoted to conclusions on the relevant analysis and comprehension of the running time of our algorithms.
+In Section \ref{SecPro}, we state the core problem precisely and recall some basic definitions, such as Dedekind domain and basis representation.
+In Section \ref{SecMain}, we describe the main algorithm of this paper explicitly.
+We prove the correctness of the main algorithm and analyse its computational complexity in Section \ref{Seccom}.
+In Section \ref{Secapp}, we provide two immediate applications of the main algorithm.
+And in Section \ref{Secimp}, we illustrate several different examples to show the implementation aspects of all the algorithms.
+Section \ref{Seccon} is devoted to conclusions on the relevant analysis of our algorithms.